selvajo1990/CodingGuideLines/README.md

 ---

 ## Field Creation
-ATG - It is reserved word for Aplica.
-It needs to be added as Suffix in new Field & Object.
-Caption shouldn't have Suffix

-**Example**: 'First Name ATG', 'Serial No. ATG'
+Primary key field must be - 1 to 20 field no. for new table, other field should start from field no. 21

+For Extension - field id must start with app.json object range

+All the table fields mush have caption property.

 ---

 ## Object Creation
-ATG - It is reserved word for Aplica.
-It needs to be added as Suffix in new Field & Object.
-Caption shouldn't have Suffix

-**Example**: 'HR Details ATG', 'Salary Increment Header ATG'

----

-## Caption Property
-All the table fields should have caption property.

----

-## Primary key field - 1 to 20 field no. for new table
-When creating new table assign 1 to 20 field no. for primary key, other field should start from field no. 21
+Any new object creation should have the following file name format

+**Example**:

+Table           --> Tab.50102.VisaType.al

+Table Extension --> Ext54106-Tab17.GLEntry.al

+Page            --> Pag.54101.Levels.al

+Page Extension  --> Ext54107-Pag101.GenJnlTemplate.al

+Report          --> Rep.54101.SalaryComputation.al

+Codeunit        --> Cod.54101.HumanResourceEvents.al

+Query           --> Que.54101.SalaryComputationList.al

+Xmlport         --> Xml.54101.EmployeeList.al

+Note: no special character on naming

 ---